sulu/SuluCommunityBundle/Resources/doc/12-blacklisting.md

 ## blacklist_confirmed.email

-If the user is confirmed he will receive a email with the confirmation link:
+If the user is confirmed he will receive an email with the confirmation link:

 ```twig
 {# AppBundle:templates:community/Registration/registration-form.html.twig #}